starknet-edu/starknetbook/src/ch03-05-layer-3.md

 the possibilities for innovation within the Starknet ecosystem.

-Madara’s flexibility allows for the creation of Layer 3 appchains optimized for various needs, foe example:
+Madara’s flexibility allows for the creation of Layer 3 appchains optimized for various needs, for example:

 - Cost-Efficiency: Create an appchain for running a decentralized exchange (DEX) with lower fees compared to the public Starknet.